 Get to know the healthcare system in Europe or overseas with a clinical placement and expand your own horizons.

-The four institutes at the School of Health Professions at ZHAW have different provisions regarding clinical placements abroad:
+The five Bachelor programs at the ZHAW School of Health Professions have different provisions regarding placements abroad:

 - Occupational Therapy: during the 4th and 5th semesters (clinical placement 2 or 3)